psychemedia/classical-roman-and-greek-myths/phaeton.md

 Clos'd on their Faces, and their Words ſuppreſs'd.

 The new-made Trees in Tears of Amber run,
-Whhich, harden'd into Value by the Sun,
+Which, harden'd into Value by the Sun,
 Diſtill for ever on the Streams below:
 The limpid Streams their radiant Treaſure ſhow,
 Mixt in the Sand; whence the rich Drops convey'd